asdf-vm/asdf-ruby/README.md

 RUBY_APPLY_PATCHES=$(curl -s https://raw.githubusercontent.com/rvm/rvm/master/patchsets/ruby/2.1.1/railsexpress) asdf install ruby 2.1.1
 ```

+> [!NOTE]
-> **_NOTE:_**  This plugin does not automatically fetch new Ruby versions.
+> This plugin does not automatically fetch new Ruby versions.
 Running `asdf plugin-update ruby` will update asdf-ruby and ensure the latest versions of Ruby are available to install.

 By default asdf-ruby uses a recent release of ruby-build, however instead you can choose your own branch/tag through the `ASDF_RUBY_BUILD_VERSION` variable: